stesee/PDFEncrypt/Documentation/PrivacyPolicy.md

 Includes:

 * Exception information
-  * Could, in rare cases, contain paths of PDFs on your computer opened or saved by PDFEncrypt
+  * Could, in rare cases, contain paths of PDFs on your computer opened or saved by LockPDFy
 * Machine name
 * Host name
 * Version number (e.g. 2.0.x.x)